moonorange/go_api/README.md

 ## Directory structure

-`api/gen` has auto-generated code from the YAML file that follows the swagger specification
+`gen`: auto-generated code from the YAML file that follows the swagger specification

-`api/**impl` has the implementation of the server interface of the generated code

-You write the application's use case logic in the `application/usecase`

-You write data-related code in the `domain/repository`

-You return data to the client in the `interface/*/handler`
+`services` Business logic

+`repositories`: Database interaction logic

+`handlers`: Handlers for each route